 5.2 When and Where Are Curtains Observed

 The distribution of curtains in L and MLT is shown in Fig. 3.
-Figure 3a shows the distribution of the observed curtains while Fig. 3b shows the same distribution normalized by the number of quality 10 Hz samples that AC6 took at the same location in each L-MLT bin.
+Figure 3a shows the distribution of the observed curtains, while Fig. 3b shows the same distribution normalized by the number of quality 10 Hz samples that AC6 took at the same location in each L-MLT bin.
 This normalization is shown in Fig. 3c.
-The normalized curtain distribution in Fig. 3b shows an enhanced curtain occurrence in the outer radiation belt in late morning and midnight MLT regions.
+The normalized curtain distribution in Fig. 3b shows an enhanced curtain occurrence in the outer radiation belt in the late morning and midnight MLT regions.

 We also quantified the geomagnetic conditions favorable for curtains.
 Figure 4a shows the distribution of the minute cadence Auroral Electroject (AE) index between 2014 and 2017 in solid black.
-Furthermore, the distribution of the AE index when curtains were observed is shown by the solid blue lines, and when microbursts were observed by the
+Furthermore, the distribution of the AE index when curtains were observed is shown by the solid blue lines, and when microbursts were found by the

-Distribution of > 30 keV curtain and microburst sizes

-Figure 2.
-The distribution of curtain width in latitude is shown by the thick black lines, and the distribution of microburst sizes is shown by the red lines for microbursts that were simultaneously observed by AC6.
-The microburst distribution is adapted from Shumko et al. (2019).
-The error bars are the Poisson standard error.